adonev/NumMethII/Assignments.md

 Please submit solutions via NYU's class management system Brightspace as a self-contained PDF report that is organized with a discussion, figures, and results/answers, along with source codes (plain text please) as attachments.
 Please do not include codes in the PDF, attach them separately as a zip file or plain text .m or .py files.
 Jupiter notebooks with code will **not** be accepted (unless you hide all the code in the PDF and export it as a standalone text file); the intention is for you to practice scientific writing which does not usually involve codes (just code snippets when required).

+Here is an [example solution](Assignments/SolutionSample.pdf) from my [Scientific Computing class](https://scicomp2020.github.io/).
+This problem is simple(r) but it has the same style of homework problem as I assign in this class.
+I don't expect your solutions to be this polished, but I want you to pay attention to how the sample report contains not just results but also explanations/analysis. **Doing is not the same as understanding!**

 ### Logistics

 1. Submit a stand-alone **self-contained** PDF file and your codes as plain text files or a **zip** archive.